ckeditor/ckeditor4/tests/plugins/tabletools/manual/visualselection/selectionleak.md

 ### Unexpected

-Selection to the first table.
+Selection is moved to the first table.